This chapter includes the following sections:

-A Coherence cluster is a collection of JVM processes.
-At run time, JVM processes that run Coherence automatically join and cluster.
-JVMs that join a cluster are called cluster members or cluster nodes.
-Cluster members communicate using Tangosol Cluster Management Protocol (TCMP).
+A Coherence cluster is a network of JVM processes that run Coherence.
+JVMs automatically join together to form a cluster and are called cluster members or cluster nodes.
+Cluster members communicate using the Tangosol Cluster Management Protocol (TCMP).
 Cluster members use TCMP for both multicast communication (broadcast) and unicast communication (point-to-point communication).

 TCMP is an IP-based protocol that is used to discover cluster members, manage the cluster, provision services, and transmit data.
 TCMP can be configured to use:

 A combination of UDP/IP multicast and UDP/IP unicast.
 This is the default configuration.

 UDP/IP unicast only (that is, no multicast).
 See "Disabling Multicast Communication".
 This configuration is used for network environments that do not support multicast or where multicast is not optimally configured.